-Incredibly delicious and super easy Margherita Flatbread made with mozzarella, fresh basil, and a drizzle of balsamic glaze that comes together in minutes.
-It's perfect for busy weeknights!
+Craving something quick and delicious?
+This super easy Margherita Flatbread Pizza is loaded with fresh tomatoes creamy mozzarella, fragrant basil, and a sweet drizzle of balsamic glaze - ready in minutes!
+Perfect for busy weeknights!

-I've been using really thin flatbreads for pizza recipes lately because they cook so much faster and so I can change up the toppings from one kid to the next.
+I've been using thin flatbreads for pizza recipes lately because they cook so much faster and are easy to customize.
 Plus, they are easy to eat and go well with pretty much anything!

 Jump to: